lararosekelley/dotfiles/README.md

 * iterm2
 * firefox

-Much nicer than dragging icons into your Applications folder, eh?
+This is a lot nicer than having to deal with disk images and dragging icons to the Applications folder.

 ### Node Modules

-If you installed node.js via Homebrew, use `npm install <pkg>` to install these cool modules:
+If you installed node.js via Homebrew, use `npm install -g <pkg>` to install these cool modules:

 * yo
 * bower
 * jshint
 * http-server
+* generator-express
+* generator-angular
 * csslint
 * htmlhint
 * grunt-cli
 * mocha
+* npm-check-updates

 ### Ruby